 The Dangers of Wet-Stacking:

-A load bank is essentially a device that creates an artificial electrical load, allowing you to run a generator at its full capacity in a controlled, measurable way.
+A load bank is a device that simulates an electrical load, enabling you to run a generator at full capacity in a controlled, measurable way.
 By connecting a load bank, such as a high-quality unit from Avtron or Froment, you can simulate the demand of your entire facility without interrupting your actual operations.

 How Load Bank Testing Helps: